 About

-I am a twentieth-century and contemporary literary and cultural studies scholar based in London (UK).
+I am a twentieth-century and contemporary literary and cultural studies scholar based in Brighton and Coventry (UK).

 Having grown up between the US and Italy, and having now lived in the UK for twenty years, I am especially interested in the social construction of national identity, and the objects we use to communicate it.